zeeman-effect/maiar-ai/packages/core/README.md

 At its core, Maiar builds execution pipelines dynamically.
 When an event or request is received, the runtime:

 1. **Processes triggers** to determine when and how the AI should act.
-2. **Uses LLM-assisted reasoning** to construct an execution pipeline.
+2. **Uses model based reasoning** to construct an execution pipeline.
 3. **Runs plugins in sequence**, modifying a structured **context chain** as it progresses.

 Rather than hardcoding client logic, Maiar produces **emergent behavior** by selecting the most relevant plugins and actions based on context.
 This enables adaptability and ensures that agents can evolve without rewriting core logic.